 I pucker my lips and blow him a sarcastic kiss.
 Levon doesn’t notice.
 His head hangs awkwardly over his chest as he tries to focus on the images on the television screen.

-“Black Jesus, what you think of these marches they havin’ for France?”
+“White Jesus, what you think of these marches they havin’ for France?”
 Levon says to Phillip.
-That’s his nickname—Black Jesus.
-He’s black, but very light skin—almost the color of an manila folder.
+That’s his nickname—White Jesus.
+He’s black, but very light skin—almost the color of a manila folder.
 He has long, brown hair that goes just past his shoulders, though he usually wears his hair in cornrows.
 Whenever he gets high, he always has some philosophical, proverbial, life-changing shit to say about the world we live in.

 “I mean, it’s good.
 But on some real shit, I think it’s crazy that these white people can offend people for a living, get shot up, and the whole world stands up for them, but when a nigga gets choked to death on camera for selling some fuckin’ cigarettes, we can’t even hold a simple protest without the cops rollin’ up on us in full-on riot gear threatening to shoot at us with tear gas and rubber bullets.
 Look at that video.”
 He points to the news coverage of the various rallies in London, New York, and other places around the world.
 “Not a damn cop in sight.”